gamedev4995/Proyecto-Final/Potions.md

 ## Script
 ---
-Start a new scrip in the scrip folder called PotionEffects.
+Start a new script in the script folder called PotionEffects.

-Declare private and public variables:
+Declare private and public variables.
 The private variables will store references to other components on the same GameObject, the public floats determine how much each potion affects the player, and the rest are references to TextMeshProUGUI elements that display messages when potions are picked up.

 <img width="600" alt="Screenshot 2024-12-17 at 6 57 13 PM" src="https://github.com/user-attachments/assets/8ffb09f3-1140-4ee4-8ac4-92a3d360939e" />

-The start function, uses GetComponent<Health>() and GetComponent<PlayerMovement>() to find these scripts on the same GameObject and store references to them.
+The start function uses GetComponent<Health>() and GetComponent<PlayerMovement>() to find these scripts on the same GameObject and store references to them.
 It then hides all the UI texts so they’re not visible until a potion is picked up.

 <img width="440" alt="Screenshot 2024-12-17 at 7 11 29 PM" src="https://github.com/user-attachments/assets/0a8c6628-fe7a-4c28-95fa-de81e85f71ee" />

 OnTriggerEnter(Collider other) is called when the player’s collider enters another trigger collider.
 Depending on the tag of the collided object, this checks if it’s a Health, Speed, or Jump potion.

 <img width="600" alt="Screenshot 2024-12-17 at 7 15 10 PM" src="https://github.com/user-attachments/assets/49826db5-4831-4c18-bea4-f1372bbd08a2" />